-Favorable conditions attracting digital nomads from all over the world have given life to a robust digital nomad community.
-Let’s now see the different aspects that digital nomads should weigh up when considering moving to Greece.
+Favorable conditions attracting digital nomads worldwide have given life to a robust digital nomad community.
+Let’s now see the different aspects digital nomads should consider when moving to Greece.

 Cost Of Living In Greece

-The country has different cost of living standards depending on the place you decide to settle; prices will definitely not be the same on an expensive island like Santorini if compared to Athens, for instance.
+The country has a different cost of living standards depending on the place you decide to settle; prices will definitely not be the same on an expensive island like Santorini if compared to Athens, for instance.

 If you give budget high importance, then go for bigger areas such as Athens, Thessaloniki, Patras, or Heraklion.